anushadeveloper30/hackathon-1-q4-giaic/docs/04-physical-intelligence/physical-intelligence.md

 ### **2.1 Embodiment**

-Robot ka physical body intelligence ka core part hota hai.
-Body ki design, weight distribution, joints aur materials AI ke decision-making ko affect karte hain.
+A robot’s physical body is a core part of its intelligence.
+The design of the body, weight distribution, joints, and materials directly influence AI decision-making.

 ### **2.2 Perception & Sensing**

-Robot environment ko samajhne ke liye sensory data use karta hai:
+Robots use sensory data to understand their environment:

 * Vision (camera-based perception)
 * Touch sensing